SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     !!     ^

-In both cases, the constant ``someDictionary`` is declared as dictionary with strings as keys and integers as values.
+In both cases, the constant ``someDictionary`` is declared as a dictionary with strings as keys and integers as values.

 The values of a dictionary can be accessed through subscripting by specifying the corresponding key in